ImErvin/memory-lane/README.md

 I utilized **shadcn** for UI components, which simplifies styling compared to manually working with Radix UI.
 While the design isn't particularly polished, it incorporates some good UX practices and could certainly be visually improved.

+> Known Issue: There is an issue with shadcn components on iOS mobile devices where input auto-focus sometimes clashes with the phone keyboard.

 I also integrated **react-spring** to add animations and demonstrate my proficiency.
 Admittedly, some animations might feel a bit over-the-top, but they serve as examples for this demo.
 I plan to fix some of the jumpy transitions—I didn’t get a chance to fully QA every interaction, and invalidating data on TanStack's React Query (the client for tRPC) is a bit new to me, so with more time, I would polish this part further.

 ### Image Handling and Optimization

 Basic image optimization is implemented using a canvas element to convert images to the **WebP** format and apply basic lossy optimization via `canvas.toBlob`.
 This ensures optimal space usage by resizing images appropriately.
 Additionally, the app deletes old images when a memory is updated or deleted, maintaining efficient storage practices.

+### Error Handling and User Notifications

+I implemented error handling and toast notifications to keep users informed about the state of the application at all times, using descriptive errors where possible.
+This approach ensures a more user-friendly experience and helps communicate issues when they arise.

 ### Deployment